-I am no longer taking new therapy clients and will be closing my private practice on 6/30/22.
+I have closed my private practice as of 7/1/22.
 My intention is to focus on the other areas of my work: teaching at Sacramento State University, co-parenting counseling, and collaborative divorce coaching.

 If you are one of my previous clients and need a referral for a new therapist, please email me.